 Stove Top Version

-- In a large soup pot, heat 2 tbsp of olive oil over medium high heat.
-Add onions and bell peppers and saute for about 5 minutes.
+- In a large pot, heat 2 tablespoon olive oil over medium-high heat.
+Add onions and bell peppers.
+Cook ~5 minutes.

 Slow Cooker Version